My name is Eric Montgomery, and I have over 35 years of professional experience in the IT industry. Plus, I’m now a children’s storybook author.

 In July of 2004, I founded “The Computer Guy, Inc.,” which provided IT solutions and services to residential, small business, retail, and non-profit organizations primarily onsite (“house calls”) throughout the communities of Bethany Beach, Georgetown, Lewes, Millsboro, Milton, and Rehoboth Beach.

-Then in July of 2020, during the COVID-19 lockdowns, I made the hard decision to close my company mainly due to operational costs.
+Then in July of 2020, during the COVID-19 lockdowns, I made the hard decision to close my company and head back to Washington State to be with my Mom for a while.
+Ever since my Dad died in 2019, she misses her boy.

-I still offer my IT Consulting and technical services, but as a freelancer.
-My services are available via remote sessions, email, and phone (text).
+I still offer my IT Consulting and technical support services, but now only as a remote freelancer.

 What is the definition of freelancer?According to the Collins English Dictionary